 You can prevent getting bruised by following specific preventive measures:

 - Be aware of the safety rules before beginning a new sport.

 - Wear protective sports equipment to avoid getting bruises in areas that are likely to get bruised easily.

 - When driving vehicles, wear seat belts.

 - Children frequently injure their knees while playing.
-Making them wear knee pads can reduce their risk of bruising.
-This kind of protective cover absorbs the shock from the trauma and prevents a contusion from occurring.
+Let them wear knee pads to reduce their risk of bruising.

 - Give your toddlers soft toys to prevent bruises.

 - Install padding on the edges of sharp-cornered tables, beds, and furniture.

 - Be careful when engaging in activities that can make you fall, such as climbing a ladder or picking objects from a height.

 - Try not to kneel or stand on counters and tabletops.
 These can make you susceptible to falling and getting bruised.